The Intentional Frame

 Location: Noordermarkt, Amsterdam

-The Transition: From Technical Metering to Narrative Intent
+The Transition: From Automatic Settings to Narrative Intent

-The Brief: Jan arrived relying on the camera’s auto-metering, which resulted in flat, uninspired exposures in Amsterdam’s high-contrast light.
-Our goal was to move beyond the "calculator" in the camera and establish a manual baseline—prioritizing the shadows that hold the story.
+• The Challenge: Jan arrived relying entirely on his camera’s automatic light metering, which left his images looking flat and uninspired in Amsterdam's sharp, high-contrast sunlight.
+Our goal was to look past what the camera thought was technically "correct" and build a manual baseline—focusing entirely on the deep shadows that actually hold the drama of a scene.

 “I used to fight my camera every time the sun came out.
 During my class I realized the camera was just a calculator giving me information—I am the editor.
 I now have a repeatable system to get the exact mood I want on the first shot, every time.” —Jan D.